raml-org/raml-java-parser-2/README.md

 }
 ```
-Then it creates the class instance, populates it by means of JAXB unmarshaller and returns as result.
+Then it creates the class instance, populates it by means of JAXB unmarshaller and returns it as the result.
-Key of the reference (which is `paging` in our example) is stored in the `valueName` private field of the `CustomType` class.
+The key of the reference (which is `paging` in our example) is stored in the `valueName` private field of the `CustomType` class.
 The field is provided with public getter.

 ### Creating libraries for user types